Alemus182/Nextech/README.md

 - Authentication is based on username and password and it generates a JWT.
   The only validation that is carried out is that it is a valid email and that the password has more than 8 characters.
+- The proposal is a basic query, so we can only filter by id and category.
+For more advanced searches, data consolidation work is required.
 # Execution
 ## Backend
    - Install and open Visual Studio Code or Visual Studio